 - In Queensland, the first two incursions were discovered in 2001.
 One in the south western suburbs of Brisbane and the other at the Port of Brisbane.
 The third and fourth incursions were found in Yarwun, Central Queensland in 2006 and 2013.
 The fifth and most recent incursion was found at Brisbane Airport in 2015.

-- Both the Port of Brisbane and the 2006 Yarwun incursions have been successfully eradicated and the 2013 Yarwun incursion is due to be declared eradicated in July 2016.
+- Both the Port of Brisbane and Yarwun incursions have been successfully eradicated.

-- Spread from the initial Brisbane infestation led to infestations around the greater Brisbane area including Ipswich, Logan and Redlands.
-Isolated infestations have also been found in the Scenic Rim, Gold coast and Lockyer Valley areas.
+- Spread from the initial Brisbane infestation led to infestations around the greater Brisbane area including Ipswich, Logan and Redlands, Scenic Rim, Gold Coast and Lockyer Valley, Somerset areas.

 Surveillance for fire ants is undertaken by field officers and odour detection dogs on the ground and by helicopters using remote sensing technology from the air.

 Field officers visually check the ground, forming emu parades over large properties.
 Officers carry long sticks and prod piles of earth and tap pot plants to aid their visual search.

 Odour detection dogs can find fire ant nests in difficult terrain and can sniff out one solitary ant.
 The dogs can find nests not visible to the human eye and can detect the foraging pheromone from up to 40m away.
 Our use of these dogs is a world first.